 Students claiming to be eligible non-citizens will have to submit proof of their status.
 The FAO will submit a copy of the student's documentation to DHS via the SAVE (Systematic Alien Verification Entitlement) portal.
-The requirement to submit documentation to DHS may be waived if secondary confirmation was received in the previous year and the documents sent to DHS via the SAVE system indicated an eligible status and have not expired.
+The requirement to submit documentation to DHS may be waived if secondary confirmation was received in the previous year and the documents sent to DHS via the SAVE system have not expired.